Honghao-Zheng/Gomoku-Game/README.md

-# MSc project: Design an AI to play Gomoku
+# MSc project in University of Birmingham: Design an AI to play Gomoku

+## genetic algorithm and minimax algorithm were used for the computer player

-To run the project, node.js and react.js will be needed
+## To run the project, node.js and react.js will be needed

 ### Steps:
 1. Download the project zip folder and extract all